Sangeetha2022/github/devops/kubernetes/docs/local_pods.md

-# Kubernetes Pods for Development<br/>
+# Geppetto Application Local Setup<br/>
-   In here we will see how to containerize development apps, dev-ops and deploy them in kubernetes.
+   In here we will see how to setup geppetto application in local.(minikube)

 # Content
 1. [Prerequisites](#prerequisites)